eschava/FireNotify-Android/README.md

  - *image* - URL of the custom image
  - *icon* - URL of the custom icon
  - *to* - FCM token of the client for sending callback message
+ - *token* - optional number to specify time token (version) of message for given identifier.
+Could be used to avoid overtaking messages having the same id.
  - *actions* - optional array of actions data (up to 4 elements).
 Each action could contain the next parameters:
       - *title* - text for action button
       - *dismiss* - "true" if executing action removes the notification